wilsonmar/WebSockets/JMeter.md

 3) Right-click on Workbench to Add | <strong>Non-test Elements | HTTP(S) Test Script Recorder</strong>.

+4) Right-click on Recorder to Add | <strong>Logic Controller | Recording Controller</strong>
+    (Once Only Controller)
+    If your application has a user login which generates session cookies, otherwise skip this step and the next.

+  This conveniently packages all samples under one controller, which can be given a name that describes the test case.

-4) Right-clock Thread Group to Add | Config Element | HTTP Request Defaults.
+5) Right-clock Thread Group to Add | Config Element | HTTP Request Defaults.
   This applies to your entire test suite.

-5) Specify <strong>Server Name or IP</strong> address and any required port #.
+6) Specify <strong>Server Name or IP</strong> address and any required port #.

   Other tutorials use google.com or jmeter.apache.org.
   One live demo WebSockets website is

-6) Add a HTTP Cookie Manager config element
+7) Add a HTTP Cookie Manager config element
     This can be used to control and manage the cookie policy across the test.

-7) Right-click on Thread Group to Add | Logic Controller | Recording Controller (Once Only Controller)
-    My application has a user login that also generates a session cookie.
-    If your application does not, you can skip this step and the next.

 8) Add a HTTP Request Sampler to the Once Only Controller Specify the protocol method (put/get), path to the request and any parameters